Why are we really resistant to change - Dominick Hussey

 Why are we really resistant to change?

-In the past, I found it hard to understand why some of my clients are resistant to any change I suggest for them to feel better.
+In the past, I found it hard to understand why some of my clients resist any change I suggest for them to feel better.

-Change might take the form of changing their diet, doing more exercise or managing their stress.
+Change might take the form of changing their diet, exercising more or managing their stress.

 “It’s too hard.”